beekill95/future-sst-prediction-diffusion/README.md

 but I think it will be good enough.
 One more thing, my guesses have 30 patches instead of just 29.

+In order to extract the patches, just run the command and it will extract all the patches to `NOAA/OI_SST_v2_patches/` folder.

+> scripts/extract_sst_patches.py

 ## References

 * de Bezenac, E., Pajot, A., & Gallinari, P. (2017).